Breaded Chicken Cutlets

 • Let them drain on a wire rack instead of paper towels.
 Paper towels trap steam underneath and the bottom goes soft.
 A rack keeps air flowing on all sides.

 • Freeze leftover breading mix in a zip-top bag.
 I always have some left over and it keeps for months.
-Next time you want mozzarella sticks or cutlets, it’s ready to go.
+Next time you want cutlets, it’s ready to go.

 How to store and reheat breaded chicken